 Most teachers employ some form of GBL.
 However, we must be careful not to confuse GBL with gamification.
 In gamification, a teacher incorporates the mechanics of game play and game design into the curriculum.
 Teachers who espouse GBL take a very different approach.
 They infuse the curriculum with games, and the games become primary methods to introduce, explore, explain, and reinforce material.

-Game Based Learning and Blended Learning in Practice
+Game Based Learning & Blended Learning In Practice

 GBL fits seamlessly into a blended instructional model.
 Games can act as bridges between the physical, face-to-face environment and an online classroom in at least three ways.